johngreenfield/catalyst/README.md

 Catalyst is a web application that transforms how you approach complex tasks and manage information.
 It acts as a bridge between your needs and Gemini's advanced natural language understanding and generation, delivering structured, actionable insights that enhance your organization, focus, and overall productivity.

-Catalyst offers the following features:
+Catalyst currently offers the following features:

 - **General Assistant:** Your go-to tool for quick questions and general support.
 Whether you need to draft a quick email, understand a concept, or just need a starting point for a thought, the General Assistant provides clear, helpful, and empathetic responses tailored to support neurodivergent ways of thinking.